O'Toole releases Pride video as small number of MPs oppose bill to ban conversion therapy | ExBulletin

+O’Toole releases Pride video as small number of MPs oppose bill to ban conversion therapy

-OTTAWA A video that promotes June as Pride Month along with a joint push to end the “blood ban” on homosexuals is what the Conservative Party of Canada looks like under Erin O’Toole as he works to try once and for all that stands for LGBTQ rights.
+OTTAWA – A video promoting June as Pride Month along with a coordinated push to end the “blood ban” on homosexuals is what the Conservative Party of Canada looks like under Erin O’Toole as he works for it proved once and for all that it stands for LGBTQ rights

-The rise of the big blue tent to include more rainbow, pink and blue flags, as well as discouraging people from believing in its opponents’ political attacks comes as a handful of O’Toole MPs oppose a bill of the Liberal government that would stop conversion therapy.
+The rise of the big blue tent to include more rainbow, pink and blue flags – as well as discouraging people from believing in its opponents’ political attacks – comes as a handful of O’Toole MPs oppose a bill Liberal government law that would ban conversion therapy.

 Bill C-6 is intended to make it a crime to oblige someone to undergo a “practice, treatment or service” intended to alter or suppress their sexual orientation, gender identity or expression.